cleozhangk6/MSc_project2/docs/results.md

 Sleep sessions that are at least 60-min long were selected from `mean velocity` data, and the first 60-min of which were extracted.
 This is to allow all time series to be the same length so that classification would not rely on length-dependent features but on more intrinsic properties.
 A total of 991 time series (M=991) were produced; 388 of which are day-time sleep and 603 of which are night-time sleep, and they were labelled as ‘light’ or ‘dark’ accordingly.
 HCTSA successfully computed 5202 features (N=5202) on each time series.
 Thus, a 991 x 5202 (M x N) feature matrix was generated for this two-class data.
 Classification on the full feature space using a 10-fold linear SVM classifier yielded a mean balanced accuracy of 73.01%.

 To visualise and examine the feature space, dimensionality reduction algorithms including principal component analysis (PCA) and t-distributed stochastic neighbour embedding (t-SNE) were employed.
-Two-dimensional representations by the two methods are shown in [Figure 5A & 5B](#fig5).
+Two-dimensional representations by the two methods are shown in [Figure 5](#fig5).
 Additionally, a linear SVM classification is performed on each dimensional space, and the individual and combined classification accuracies are indicated on the axis.
-In both plots, time series data for night-time sleep (red dots) are more spread out than those for day-time sleep (blue dots).
-Interestingly, night-time sleep data embedded by t-SNE follows a bimodal distribution to some degree, with one of the peak positions being similar to that for day-time sleep data [(Figure 5B)](#fig5).
+In the PCA plot, time series data for night-time sleep (red dots) are more spread out than those for day-time sleep (blue dots) <a onclick="check('__tabbed_2_1')">(Figure 5A)</a>.
+Interestingly, night-time sleep data embedded by t-SNE follows a bimodal distribution to some degree, with one of the peak positions being similar to that for day-time sleep data <a onclick="check('__tabbed_2_2')">(Figure 5B)</a>.
 This provides the first evidence that two types of sleep may exist: one occurs mostly at night and the other can occur at both day and night.

 #### <p class="hide-title">F5.
 PCA & T-SNE</p><a name="fig5"></a>
 === "A) PCA"